OpenVidu/openvidu.io/docs/docs/tutorials/application-client/android.md

 ### Configuring URLs

-The `Urls.kt` file defines an object that contains the following URLs:
+The `Urls.kt` file defines an object that contains the following URLs required for the application:

 -   `applicationServerUrl`: The URL of the application server.
 This variable is used to make requests to the server to obtain a token for joining the video call room.
 -   `livekitUrl`: The URL of the LiveKit server.
 This variable is used to connect to the LiveKit server and interact with the video call room.

-You should configure these variables with the correct URLs depending on your deployment.
+You should configure these URLs according to your deployment settings.
 In case you are [running OpenVidu locally](#run-openvidu-locally), you can set the `applicationServerUrl` to [`https://xxx-yyy-zzz-www.openvidu-local.dev:6443`](https://xxx-yyy-zzz-www.openvidu-local.dev:5443){target="\_blank"} and the `livekitUrl` to [`wss://xxx-yyy-zzz-www.openvidu-local.dev:7443`](wss://xxx-yyy-zzz-www.openvidu-local.dev:5443){target="\_blank"}, where `xxx-yyy-zzz-www` part of the domain is the LAN private IP address of the machine running OpenVidu, with dashes (-) instead of dots (.).

-If you leave them empty, the user will be prompted to enter the URLs when the application starts.
-This is done in the `ConfigureUrlsActivity.kt` file:
+If these URLs are left empty, the user will be prompted to enter the URLs when the application starts.
+This configuration is managed in the `ConfigureUrlsActivity.kt` file:

 <div class="grid-container">